cyb0rgdoll/cyb0rgdoll/README.md

-- 👋 Hi, I’m @cyb0rgdoll, Im in my early 30's and reside in the most isolated city in Australia
+👋 Hi, I’m @cyb0rgdoll, I reside in the most isolated city in Australia.
-- 👀 I’m interested in Cybersecurity, want to become a pro coder or researcher to help others defend from malicious attacks
+👀 I’m interested in Cybersecurity, IT and am studying masters in this field.
-- 🌱 I’m currently learning shell, python, go, ruby, perl and making few scripts
+🌱 I’m currently learning few programming languages such as shell, python, go, ruby, perl, bash and few more.
-- 💞️ I’m looking to make a website soon based on ctf write-ups, terminal configs & cheatsheets for new c0d3rs...
+💞️ Love playing CTFs, volunteering at security events and learning new skills.

 - 📫 How to reach me

+cyb0rgdoll
-[ discord ] cyb0rgdoll
+[ discord ]
 [ hackthebox ]
 [ ctftime.org ]